-26. This would be a straightforward and easily implementable approach.
+30. This would be a straightforward and easily implementable approach.
 In contrast to this approach, treating CAWLM as non-produced assets may require specific assumptions, particularly on treating the appearance and assigning initial ownership of new coins, and, in case the initial owners are considered to be different from the miners, on how the CAWLM end up in the wallets of the miners.
-There may be two answers to the question on the initial allocation of coins when they are not considered as produced: (i) either the new CAWLM could be considered as brought into circulation by miners but not seen as a result of production 35 (see Annex 5 of the 2019 IMF paper), or (ii) their initial ownership could be attributed to the designer of coins or holders of existing coins as considered under Approach 2 (see paragraph 32).
+There may be two answers to the question on the initial allocation of coins when they are not considered as produced: (i) either the new CAWLM could be considered as brought into circulation by miners but not seen as a result of production 44 (see Annex 5 of the 2019 IMF paper), or (ii) their initial ownership could be attributed to the designer of coins or holders of existing coins as considered under Approach 2 (see paragraphs 35 and 36).
 Both alternatives may be difficult to implement in practice.
-Implementation of the first alternative implies that the value added of entities involved in mining would become negative, unless there is the additional assumption that the costs incurred by the miner relate to the production of a separate intellectual property product (IPP) (see paragraph 29).
+Implementation of the first alternative implies that the value added of entities involved in mining would become negative.
 On the other hand, the second alternative is less intuitive when compared to the solution of regarding CAWLM as being produced by miners.
 Designers of coins would be considered as initial owners for coins brought into circulation through explicit sales.
 In the case when they are mined, owners of existing CAWLM (those already in circulation) would be considered as initial owners.
 However, this may be difficult to implement as the owners of existing CAWLM may be difficult to identify in practice, and it may be difficult to understand as the initial owners may not be recognized as consuming the validation services.
 Overall, the assumptions may give rise to bilateral asymmetries if not implemented consistently across countries.